 While regulatory compliance guidelines continue to evolve, what it means to truly know your customer is also changing.
-Open source intelligence platforms like ORCA, allow you to establish clear network analysis charts to help identify connections between individuals and organisations from within disjointed databases.
+Open source intelligence platforms like the Neotas Platform, allow you to establish clear network analysis charts to help identify connections between individuals and organisations from within disjointed databases.

 Using natural language processing (NLP), the right open source intelligence tools can also process data in hundreds of languages, no matter the jurisdiction – eliminating international blind spots from compliance.

 With 42% of fraudsters shown to be living beyond their means, one of the key tools that open source intelligence checks can play is in identifying wealth mismatch as a behavioural risk.